Best cable management solutions Android Central 2021

 - Most durable: Monoprice Workstream

 Best Overall: Scandinavian Hub Under Desk Cable Management Tray

 This steel wire basket is one of the easiest ways to keep cables from cluttering up behind your desk and onto the floor.
-By putting your cables and even your power strip into this basket, the wires will be out of the way and but easily accessible if you need it.
+By putting your cables and even your power strip into this basket, the wires will be out of the way — and could possibly tangle — but easily accessible if you need them.

 The basket easily attaches to the underside of your desk with the included screws.
 Once you have it secured, simply bundle your cables up and place them into the basket.
 If you choose to put your power strip into the organizer, the only wire that will be exposed will be its plug heading to your wall outlet.